pgbouncer/pgbouncer/doc/config.md

 existing table.
 In those cases you can run `RECONNECT` on the PgBouncer admin console after doing the migration to force a re-prepare of the query and make the error go away.
-There are [attempts to solve these errors in Postgres][ps-invalidation-patch] so hopefully you don't need to worry about this in the future anymore.
+There are [attempts to solve these errors in PostgreSQL][ps-invalidation-patch] so hopefully you don't need to worry about this in the future anymore.

 [ps-invalidation-patch]: https://www.postgresql.org/message-id/flat/CAGECzQQ3nPt5joW50FygoM_7YU9QjKO06say4c-sCceqh8vnsg%40mail.gmail.com